Environmental impact EN 15804 +A2

 energy carrier and as a raw material for the product system.
 MJ fossil fuels are used as a unit for the indicator.
 This category does not include the consumption of renewable energy resources.

-WDP – Water use – Water deprivation potential (AWARE – Avaliable Water Remaining)
+WDP – Water use – Water deprivation potential (AWARE – Available Water Remaining)

 Unit = m3 of the worlds available water remaining deprived.